-In addition, in connection with this offering, we expect to enter into indemnification agreements with each of our directors and our executive officers prior to the closing of this offering.
+In addition, in connection with this offering, we have entered into indemnification agreements with each of our directors and our executive officers prior to the closing of this offering.
 For more information regarding these agreements, see the section titled "Executive Compensation-Limitations on Liability and Indemnification Matters."